-The International Alliance of stage, theater and cinema employees, local section 262 was created in 1912 in Montreal.
+The International alliance of theatrical stage employees, moving picture technicians, artists and allied crafts, local section 262, was born in 1912 in Montreal.

 We were then a union regrouping essentially projectionists in movie theatres, which were then called <animated pictures machine operators>.
 In 1994 we decided to be proactive and to proceed with important organization campaigns with front of house employees.
 Employees of Cineplex Odeon theatres joined us and we were able to obtain a first collective agreement for some 200 new members.